amundmr/config/README.md

 My plugin manager is Packer.
 Its config resides in `/lua/plugins.lua` and is loaded by `init.vim`: `lua require('plugins')`.

+TODO: write notes about LSP, and set up autocompletion

 ## Key bindings